B1nus/wezy/README.md

 With the `try` keyword you are propagating the error to another function.
 This is a quick and dirty way to handle errors.
 Generally, you should use `catch` and `switch` if you want to handle errors properly.

 # Error handling
 cb handles errors like values.
-To declare a function that can return an error you use the `!` operator. `!uint function(int number)` `my_error!uint function(int number)`.
+To declare a function that can return an error you use the `!` operator. `!int function(int number)` `my_error!int function(int number)`.
 The syntax for catching errors is the following:
 ```
-x = function("1234567890") catch error
+x = function(1234) catch error
   ...
 ```
 And with a switch statement:
 ```
-x = function("1234567890") catch error switch error
+x = function(1234) catch error switch error
   my_error.type1 => Do something.
   my_error.type2 =>
     Do something on